hapax/hapax.github.io/assets/chuzenji.md

-The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and seems defined by its proximity to other things than by any properties of its own.
+The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and seems defined by its proximity to other things than by any properties of its own, a sort of encrustation along the corridors of travel between the eponymous buddhist temple and two waterfalls.
-It gives the lake a crust of jetties, tumbledown hotels, souvenir shops, and strangely large emporia in various states of disrepair;
-washed up on shore, a residue of better times.
+But the tumbledown hotels, souvenir stores, ramen shops, jetties, and oversized emporia, are washed up on the shore of the lake like a residue of better times.

-Its chief attraction is the eponymous buddhist temple and its statue of Kannon, the goddess of mercy.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />